buruzaemon/natto/README.md

 A Tasty Ruby Binding with MeCab

 ## What is natto?
-A package leveraging FFI (foreign function interface), natto combines the [Ruby programming language](http://www.ruby-lang.org/) with [MeCab](http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html), the part-of-speech and morphological analyzer for the Japanese language.
+A gem leveraging FFI (foreign function interface), natto combines the [Ruby programming language](http://www.ruby-lang.org/) with [MeCab](http://mecab.googlecode.com/svn/trunk/mecab/doc/index.html), the part-of-speech and morphological analyzer for the Japanese language.